oroinc/documentation/commerce/admin_guide/shipping/shipping_providers/fedex.rst

 4. Receive an email with the corresponding production keys from FedEx.

-5. Follow the steps described in the aforementioned `Configure a FedEx Integration in OroCommerce`_ guide to set up the production integration between FedEx and OroCommerce.
+5. Follow the steps described in the aforementioned Configure a FedEx Integration in OroCommerce section to set up the production integration between FedEx and OroCommerce.

-   .. important:: Make sure NOT to select the **Test Mode** check box as you are configuring the production integration.
+   .. important:: Make sure that the **Test Mode** check box is NOT selected as you are configuring the production integration.

 .. stop_fedex_integration

+**Related Topics**

+* :ref:`Shipping Configuration <admin-guide--shipping>`
+* :ref:`Shipping Method Integration <sys--integrations--manage-integrations--ups--flat-rate>`
+* :ref:`Shipping Rules Configuration <sys--shipping-rules>`

 .. include:: /img/buttons/include_images.rst
    :start-after: begin